Tim McGraw and the Dancehall Doctors

 Tim McGraw and the Dancehall Doctors is the seventh studio album by American country music artist Tim McGraw and the first to feature his band The Dancehall Doctors.
-It was released in November 2002 and was recorded on a mountaintop studio in upstate New York.
+It was released in November 26, 2002 by Curb Records and was recorded on a mountaintop studio in upstate New York.
 Four singles were released.
 Two songs were in the movie Black Cloud, starring McGraw.
 The album also included a cover of Elton John's "Tiny Dancer", which was released only to the AC format, although it also reached the country charts from unsolicited airplay.
 The album debuted at number 2 on the Billboard 200 with first week sales of 602,000 copies.